In This Article

 - Chewing or biting hard surfaces or foods.

 - A sudden impact to the mouth due to an accident, fistfight, sports injury, etc.

 - Sudden changes in temperature within your mouth because of what you’re eating.

 What causes tooth pain under a crown?

 Tooth pain under a crown may occur if you damage the crown through various acts like teeth grinding, sudden injury or impact, or other factors.
 If the tooth crown comes loose, bacteria may enter under the crown, eventually infecting the tooth.
 As such, your tooth may start throbbing and hurting, leading to nerve pain.

 Schedule your Dental Appointment Today

-URBN Dental is one of the best emergency dentists near me in Houston, Texas.
+URBN Dental is one of the best emergency dentist near me in Houston, Texas.
 If you have a cracked tooth, we’ll examine it and treat it using the best and least invasive methods possible.
 Our priority is to save as much of the cracked tooth as possible.
 For more information, please schedule our dental appointment today.

 Lots of people suffer from a cracked tooth.
 Any part of your tooth may get cracked for various reasons — dental decay, injury, serious impact, or other reasons.
 The crack may or may not be visible to the naked eye.
 In some cases, the cracked tooth may also cause serious pain, even if you can’t see it.
-If you suspect that you have a cracked tooth, you must schedule an appointment with a dentist open on Saturday near me for immediate diagnosis of cracked tooth syndrome.
-URBN Dental is one of the best emergency dentists near me in Houston, Texas.
+If you suspect that you have a cracked tooth, you must schedule an appointment with a dentist office open on saturday for immediate diagnosis of cracked tooth syndrome.
+URBN Dental is one of the best emergency dentist near me in Houston, Texas.
 If you have a cracked tooth, we’ll examine it and treat it using the best and least invasive methods possible.
 Our priority is to save as much of the cracked tooth as possible.
 For more information, please schedule our dental appointment today.